rh-mobb/rosa-workshop-content/rosa-content/200-ops/cloudwatch.md

     EOF
     ```

-1. Create a Cluster Log Fowarding Resource
+1. Next, let's configure the OpenShift Cluster Logging Operator by creating a Cluster Log Forwarding custom resource that will forward logs to AWS CloudWatch.
+To do so, run the following command:

     ```bash
     cat << EOF | oc apply -f -